mozilla/fxa/packages/fxa-auth-server/fxa-oauth-server/docs/api.md

 - `code_challenge_method`: Required if using [PKCE](pkce.md).
 Must be `S256`, no other value is accepted.
 - `code_challenge`: Required if using [PKCE](pkce.md).
 A minimum length of 43 characters and a maximum length of 128 characters string, encoded as `BASE64URL`.
 - `keys_jwe`: Optional.
 A JWE bundle to be returned to the client when it redeems the authorization code.
+- `acr_values`: Optional.
+A string-separated list of acr values that the token should have a claim for.
+Specifying `AAL2` will require the token to have an authentication assurance level >= 2 which corresponds to requiring 2FA.

 **Example:**